The Paddock Project

 The first thing to do is sign up for our newsletter and follow us on social media.
 We want to keep everyone up to date with all our news.

-SAT has secured the backing of a local charitable foundation which is willing to fund the design and construction costs of the multi-million pound building.
-The running costs would be funded by the gallery’s restaurant, café, shop, corporate and other events, sale of artworks and revenue from ticketed exhibitions.
+Sherborne Arts Trust has secured the backing of a local charitable foundation which is willing to fund the design and construction costs of the multi-million pound building.
+The running costs will be funded by the gallery’s restaurant, café, shop, corporate and other events, sale of artworks and revenue from ticketed exhibitions.

 What changes are proposed to Paddock Garden?